KatlegoMotau/ALIS_AI_ENGINE/README.md

 The system automatically reviews uploaded documents against predefined legal requirements, identifies potential compliance issues, and generates detailed reports with recommendations to help users improve their documents.

-This project was developed as part of my final-year Information Technology studies and demonstrates the integration of modern web technologies with AI to solve a real-world problem.
+This project was developed as part of my final-year Computer Science studies and demonstrates the integration of modern web technologies with AI to solve a real-world problem.

 ---